 That speaks volumes for the quality of the men who have sat in the chair.
 Most have given lengthy service in the role.

 The longest-serving Collingwood President at Collingwood was the inspirational Harry Curtis, who played 122 games for the club before spending just over 26 years in the top job.
 He is one of only three former players to have filled the post, along with the mighty Syd Coventry (1950-62) and Kevin Rose (1996-98).

-William Beazley, the first ever President, served for 20 years, laying the groundwork for much of what the club would become, while Eddie McGuire has notched up 15 years and counting.
+William Beazley, the first ever President, served for 20 years, laying the groundwork for much of what the club would become, while Eddie McGuire now sits behind only Curtis in the longevity stakes.

 All our Presidents have been strong business and community leaders who have left their individual stamp on the club.
 And most importantly, they have all loved the Collingwood Football Club with a passion.

 |1913 – 1923||Jim Sharp|

 |1924 – 1950||Harry Curtis|

 |1963 – 1974||Tom Sherrin|